Kotlin/KEEP/proposals/context-receivers.md

 ### Referencing specific context receiver

 Context receivers can never be referenced using a plain `this` expression and never change the meaning of `this`.
-However, both context and extension receivers can be referenced via [labeled `this` expression](https://kotlinlang.org/docs/reference/grammar.html#THIS_AT).
+However, both context and extension receivers can be referenced via the [labeled `this` expression](https://kotlinlang.org/docs/reference/grammar.html#THIS_AT).
 The compiler generates the label from the name of receiver type with the following rules:

 * If the receiver type is parenthesized, parentheses are omitted